Brideau/whackdata/_posts/2014-07-24-harvesting-out-cities-land-for-dollars.md

 ![Fredericton Canterbury](http://i.imgur.com/uXtK89h.png)

 This was interesting (and there's a ton more I could have gone into here), but I also wanted to see if I could take it a step further.
-Since I had data from 2011-2014, I wanted to see if I could spot any clusters of neighbourhoods that were increasing or decreasing in value (which could crudely map to areas that were gentrifying/slumming).
+Since I had data from 2011-2014, I wanted to see if I could spot any clusters of neighbourhoods that were increasing or decreasing in value.
 This processes often take well over 4 years, however, but it was worth a try.

 Taking the same approach as above, I calculated the change in tax revenue per hectare between 2011 and 2014, took the median amount, and compared all the values to that amount.
 Once again, I also group them into 10 buckets.